shenghh2015/llm-judge-eval/README.md

 ## Table of Contents
 We aim at providing `evaluation tools` and `mini-benchmarks` to _quickly_ and _conveniently_ examinate the judging ability and vunerabilities of LLMs-as-judges for a variety of taks.
 Our repository includes:
-* [📊`LLM-as-Judge Mini-Benchmark` ](#llm-as-judge-mini-benchmark): A ini-Benchmark that compare the judging ability of LLM-as-Judges for a variety of tasks.
+* [📊`LLM-as-Judge Mini-Benchmark` ](#llm-as-judge-mini-benchmark): A mini-Benchmark that compare the judging ability of LLM-as-Judges for a variety of tasks.
 * [🚀 `Quick Evaluation Tool`](#llms-as-judges-quick-evaluation): A simple evaluation tool that allows users to quickly examine the judging ability of commercial models (OpenAI models) and open-source models with minimal setup effort.
 * [📖`ICRL 2025 Workshop Paper`](https://arxiv.org/abs/2408.13006): A codebase for our paper: _Systematic Evaluation of LLM-as-a-Judge in LLM Alignment Tasks: Explainable Metrics and Diverse Prompt Templates_.
 We systematically evaluated LLM-as-a-Judge methodolodies on two datasets (i.e ``TL;DR Summerization`` and ``HH-RLHF-Helpful``):
   - We define evaluation metrics with improved theoretical interpretability.